vansh735/Wids_minigames_using_sat/README.md

 6. For DPLL can trying referring to first 3-4 lectures of : https://www.youtube.com/watch?v=qnEhZFH9gXw&list=PLbLuy9jaJwu07biHdKGHLmuCYClD-2iHj&index=1.
 The rest are not needed can watch if interested

+7. A nice blog post on SAT solvers and SAT encoding https://rvprasad.medium.com/sat-encoding-an-introduction-44d23049ab2a

 You are free to look up and study other online resources if you find anything helpful, but the above are more than sufficient to finish the project.

 (I made a small mistake as a result of which you can technically access week 3 week 4 materials early. )